0

 ▪ the provisions contained in the Model have been significantly violated, revealing the effectiveness or inconsistency of the Model for the purpose of preventing the crimes listed in the above paragraphs;

-▪ there have been changes made to the sensitive areas in consideration of legislative changes (e.g., when new predicate crimes are added to the Decree) or to the Company’s organisation or business (e.g. introduction of new spheres of operation);
+▪ there have been changes made to the sensitive areas in consideration of legislative changes (e.g., when new predicate crimes are added to the Decree) or to the Company’s organisation or business (e.g., introduction of new spheres of operation);

 ▪ the Company adopted new procedures and/or operational protocols or made changes that significantly affect the internal control system;

-▪ the Company adopted different governance instruments (e.g. codes of conduct, protocols, changes to the disciplinary system) under the Decree;
+▪ the Company adopted different governance instruments (e.g., codes of conduct, protocols, changes to the disciplinary system) under the Decree.

-When non-substantive changes are required, such as clarifications or explanations of the text of the Model, not affecting the structure of prevention checks, or changes due to reorganisation process and consequent reassignment of activities at risk of crime to new functions, or when exclusively formal changes are made, the Chief Executive Officer of the Company can make such changes independently, after hearing the opinion of the Supervisory Body.
+When non-substantive changes are required, such as clarifications or explanations of the text of the Model, not affecting the structure of prevention checks, or changes due to reorganisation process and consequent re-assignment of activities at risk of crime to new functions, or when exclusively formal changes are made, the Chief Executive Officer of the Company can make such changes independently, after hearing the opinion of the Supervisory Body.

 No corporate function, on the other hand, may independently adopt any changes to the Model, as such changes are exclusively within the purview of the Board of Directors and possibly the Chief Executive Officer limited to the above changes.